The Mission of Golf Road Church

 Pastor Gary Houdek & his wife, Diane

 Gary has been the pastor of Golf Road Baptist Church since 2001.
 His wife Diane serves as our worship leader.
-Gary and Diane were married in June of 1983 and have four adult children: Zachary (Lisa), Kaley, Emily (Alex), and Ashley, and one grandchild, Wyatt.
+Gary and Diane were married in June of 1983 and have four adult children: Zachary (Lisa), Kaley (Alex ), Emily (Alex), and Ashley (Brian), and two grandsons, Wyatt and Liam.
 Both Pastor Gary and Diane are natives of Minnesota.
 Pastor Gary became a Christian in 1985 at the age of 24, was licensed and ordained as a minister in 1989, and received his Masters degree at Southwestern Baptist Theological Seminary in 1996.
 He has served full-time on staff at churches in Florida and Tennessee before becoming the pastor of Golf Road Baptist Church.

 The Holy Bible was written by men divinely inspired and is God’s revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
 Therefore, all Scripture is totally true and trustworthy.
 It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
 All Scripture is a testimony to Christ, who is Himself the focus of divine revelation.